 So, you might have already heard of DE for fleas.
 Using human-grade DE as a flea powder for natural flea control.
 You see diatomaceous earth is the fossils of tiny water organisms whose skeletons are made from silica.
 That fossilized silica has sharp edges that can burrow into the bug’s or worm’s skin and kill them.
 It also is strong enough to penetrate any eggs from said parasites and kill them also.
 But is diatomaceous earth effective for deworming a dog?
 Below is a short description of the most common worms in dogs and if DE will work as a natural remedy.

 - These suckers live in your dog’s intestines and feed off their meals before they can absorb the nutrients themselves.
 Basically, stealing your dog’s food.
 Diatomaceous earth will treat these worms.

-- These are flat, long and attach themselves to your dog’s intestines.
+- These are flat and long, and attach themselves to your dog’s intestines.
 They then shed small amounts of themselves into your dog’s waste which will look like little grains of white rice.
 DE is a great option to treat these.

-- They live in your dog’s colon and cab cause sever irritation.
-Besides that, they cause, bloody diarrhea and general wasting away.
+- They live in your dog’s colon and can cause severe irritation.
+Besides that, they cause bloody diarrhea and general wasting away.
 Again, diatomaceous earth with knock these buggers right out.

-- Like the others above these nasties live in your dog digestive track.
+- Like the others above these nasties live in your dog’s digestive tract.
 They feed off their blood through intestinal vessels causing anemia.
 And yes, DE is great for curing them as well.

 - Here is where things get serious.
 Heartworms in dogs can be fatal.
 That means no messing around with treatments.
 I need to be 100% positive that I treatment I use is going to work.
 So, I recommend working with your vet on this one.
-Due to heartworms being a blood-born parasite not a GI parasite (like the others above) it requires a different treatment.
+Due to heartworms being a blood-borne parasite, not a GI parasite (like the others above), it requires a different treatment.